ayaovi/TicTacToeGrdApi/README.md

 ## TODO

-- Lock every mini-grid except for the one a player must play in.
-This implies having a way to pick the difference between two states.
 - Re-look at cells' probability update (as it seems to not be working properly).
+- Tighten up the grip on player winning (i.e. do not make it too easy).
+- When a grid is won, do not play there any more if you can help it.
-- Handle token clearing after expiration.
+- Handle token clearing after expiration (or should we have tokens in the first place).

 ## IDEAS